Vlahaka/The-T.N.C.-Theseus/Theseus.md

 *He glanced at the wall-mounted chronometer.*
 “Mark it: twelve minutes, fifty-two ships, initial readings detecting civilian transponders only.
 All jumped to our location while we were still spinning up the core.”
 *He turned back to the lieutenant, tone firmer now:*
-“Request updated parameters... and reinforcements, also inform them, we are now maintaining current position  and assesing the risk level of this unexpected arrival.
-Conclude with condition one being instated throught the ship.
-Mark date and time, form digital signature and send”.
+“Request updated parameters... and reinforcements.
+Inform them we are maintaining current position and assessing the risk level of this unexpected arrival.
+Conclude with confirmation that Condition One has been instated throughout the ship.
+Mark timestamp, affix digital signature, and send.”

+*Haraldson stepped up to the command table, positioning himself across from Radek.*
+"It’ll take two hours just for the T.P.C. to reach them and that’s if someone sees it the moment it arrives.”
+*He exhaled sharply through his nose*.
+“Add two more hours for a reply... if we're lucky.”
+*He planted both hands on the edge of the table, leaning in.*
+“But you and I both know... by the time they schedule a meeting, debate, and finally agree on a course of action” *he briefly pauses.*
+“It’ll take far more than four hours.”
+*Then, quieter—almost a whisper:*
+“We’re completely alone.”